chomphuthip/cardstock/README.md

 ```

 ## Inspiration
-Powershell has nearly unbeatable reach, being that you can distribute it with a one-liner, you don't even have to download the file, and that it runs on every Windows computer.
+Powershell has unbeatable reach.
+You can distribute it with a one-liner, you don't even have to download the file, and that it runs on every Windows computer.

 I had thought of a simple Layer 1 network simulation tool that can traverse a graph of nodes, figuring out which nodes would be affected in the event one or more nodes went offline.